-Since Alvin Goldman is more or less the inventor of reliabilism, if such a thing can be invented, what does he say about it? –
+Alvin Goldman is more or less the inventor of reliabilism (if such a thing can be invented).
+So what does he say about it?
+This:

-This theory could just as easily be called the causal theory of knowledge or true belief.
+This theory could just as easily be called the causal theory of knowledge (or of true belief).
 This has indeed been stressed by many of its adherents and commentators.
 It's precisely its stress on causation which perhaps makes this account of knowledge scientific in its credentials.
-That is, there is no reference to ‘intuition’, the ‘a priori’ or even ‘justification’ in this account.
-And that may be a good thing (to many philosophers).
+That is, there's no reference to "intuition", the "a priori" or even to "justification" in this account.

 Anyway, whatever the answers to these questions are, what a reliable process or mechanism must do is "produce true beliefs" (87).
-Yes, but every time?
+Yes; though every time?
 Most of the time?
 Half of the time?
 Or just some of the time?
-Again, the earlier problems are coming up again.
+The earlier problems are coming up again.